 The authentically 17th century costumes and the sets are impressive (though the sets are too clean).
-The script retains almost everything from Dumas's novel, though it simplifies and abbreviates a few parts (including D'Artagnan's wooing of Milday and her seduction of Felton).
-It removes suspense by spelling out several events more than Dumas and also devotes excessive time to comic relief scenes with M. Bonacieux or Planchet.
+The script retains almost everything from Dumas's novel but simplifies and abbreviates a few parts (including D'Artagnan's wooing of Milday and her seduction of Felton).
+It removes suspense by spelling out several events more than Dumas did; it also devotes excessive time to comic relief scenes with M. Bonacieux and Planchet.

 Casting is a mixed bag.
-The Musketeers look like they stepped out of the novel (especially Aimé Simon-Girard's amusing D'Artganan) but the villains are disappointing. Édouard de Max's Cardinal Richelieu is a little too campy (he likes having kittens frolic on his desk) while Claude Mérelle's underplayed Milady is more businesswoman than femme fatale.
+The Musketeers look like they stepped out of the novel (especially Aimé Simon-Girard's amusing D'Artganan) but the villains are disappointing: Édouard de Max's Cardinal Richelieu is a little too campy (he really likes watching kittens frolic on his desk) while Claude Mérelle's underplayed Milady is more businesswoman than femme fatale.
 She doesn't project the intensity of the original, just as the movie lacks the intensity of the book.

-The only DVD of the film is a region 2 French release--I ordered a copy from Amazon.fr and watched it on my all-region DVD player.
-Though the only surviving film print had English inter-titles, these were eliminated from the French DVD.
+The only surviving film print has English inter-titles, but these were eliminated from the French DVD, the only one available.
 But since the film is such a faithful adaptation, you'll understand almost everything if the book is still fresh in your head.

-The DVD, supervised by Diamant-Berger's grandson, remains controversial.
-To shorten the film, the inter-titles have been completely replaced by subtitles and narration.
+The DVD, supervised by Diamant-Berger's grandson, is controversial.
+To shorten the film, the inter-titles have been replaced by subtitles and narration.
 And not only has a symphonic score been added, but also Foley sound effects!
 Every hoof-beat, every rustle of the trees, and every clack of swords has been dubbed in.
 The clattering sound certainly keeps you awake (not that the film has many longueurs), and the pace is artificially swifter without inter-titles, but the new subtitles go by too quickly.
-That said, the film looks terrific--better than most other silent DVDs--and the surviving print must have been in pristine shape.
+That said, the film looks terrific--the surviving print must have been in good shape.

 1 of 1 people found this review helpful.